Nogueira-lucas/Nogueira-lucas/README.md

 <div align="left">
   <h2>Hello, I'm Lucas :)</h2>
-  <p>Hello, glad to see you 😄Technical with aproach focus on web development and application.
-Searching learn more about new technologies and concepts.
-Special Skills: Front-end</p>
+  <p>Hello, glad to see you 😄 <br> I'm brazilian Technical with aproach focus on web development and application.
+Searching learn more about new technologies and concepts. <br> **Special Skills**: Front-end and Design</p>
 </div>
 <div align="left">
   <div>